edsonmomm/Spring-backend-study/README.md

-# NinjaOne Backend Interview Project
+# Spring Backend Project for Study

 The project is configured to use an in-memory H2 database that is volatile.
 If you wish to make it maintain data on application shut down, you can change the spring.database.jdbc-url to point at a file like `jdbc:h2:file:/{your file path here}`

 ## Starting the Application

-Run the `BackendInterviewProjectApplication` class
+Run the `BackendProjectApplication` class

 Go to:
 * http://localhost:8080/sample/1